Income tax Dates

 No notice required to claim Investment Boost

-You don’t need to notify us about your choice to claim Investment Boost.
+You do not need to notify us if you choose to claim Investment Boost.
 It is included in your return, and your financial statements or IR10, with any other depreciation loss you claim.

 Evidence of new investment asset